m42i/Quizzor/Readme.md

 - The position in the playlist is retained until between restarts
 - If you want to start from the beginning, you need to create a new playlist

+Version 1.2 additions:
+- Ability to display random images between songs.
+For enabling this go to the options and select Quizzor at the bottom.
+- You have to add images one by one, because the MediaMonkey API doesn't expose multi-select dialogs yet
+- The image list is randomized at the beginning and every image is only shown once
+- Currently the list advancement is not saved, meaning all images are loaded again if a quiz is resumed

 Localization:
 Because MM doesn't support localization for scripts yet, seperate releases are packaged for different languages.